 100 miles, 29 hours:

 Exactly 20 years prior to this my bro had had a mental breakdown.
-He was just 20 years old when it happened and he’s never really recovered since.
+He was just 20 years old when it happened and he’s never since recovered.
 That evil bastard mental illness has crushed half his life; and cast a huge shadow over mine.
-That goddamn 100 miles of pure pain was my birthday present to him, a chance to raise awareness for mental health, and time to realise our dream.
+That goddamn 100 miles of pure pain to the Rocky Steps was my birthday present to him, a chance to raise awareness for mental health, and time to realise our dream.
 It was a metaphor of our life as brothers.
 One half of the run in happy daylight sunshine and one half in the cold agonising darkness as we both have grappled with mental illness – my bro after his breakdown (and subsequent schizophrenia) and myself living with that ‘Black Dog’ called depression since our father cruelly and suddenly died in 2006.

 "Let me tell you something you already know.
 The world ain’t all sunshine and rainbows.
 It is a very mean and nasty place and it will beat you to your knees and keep you there permanently if you let it.
 You, me, or nobody is gonna hit as hard as life.
 But it ain’t how hard you hit; it’s about how hard you can get hit, and keep moving forward.
 How much you can take, and keep moving forward.
 That’s how winning is done.
 Now, if you know what you’re worth, then go out and get what you’re worth.
 But you gotta be willing to take the hits, and not pointing fingers saying you ain’t where you are because of him, or her, or anybody.
 Cowards do that and that ain’t you.
 You’re better than that!”

 MIND WILL NEVER GIVE UP:

 until everyone experiencing a mental health problem gets both the support and respect they deserve.

 100 miles, 29 hours, non-stop from New York to the Rocky Steps Philadelphia.